donnfelker/droid-fu/README.markdown

 	android-8
 	...

-I'm running Windows 7 - 64 Bit, and my Android SDK platforms directories directories look like this:
+If you have installed SDK's previous to a SDK tool update (Spring 2010), your Android SDK platform folder structure may look like this:

 	android-1.1
 	android-1.5
 	...
 	android-2.1

-The pom.xml file in the `android-3` directory in the `maven-android-sdk-deployer` has a setting which it uses as the artifact.
-This needs to match the SDK.
-To get this to work, I had to go into the `android-3` directory and change:
+This does not match what `maven-android-sdk-deployer` is expecting.
+The pom.xml file in the `android-3` directory in the `maven-android-sdk-deployer` has a setting which it uses as the artifact id.
+This artifact id is set to `android-3` .
+This needs to match the Android SDK platform folder.
+To get this to work, you have two options:

+_Option 1:_

+Change the artifactId in the `maven-android-sdk-deployer` pom.xml file.

+In the `maven-android-sdk-deployer` directory, go into the `android-3`, open the pom.xml file and change:

 	<artifactId>android-3</artifactId>

 to

 	<artifactId>android-1.5</artifactId>

-Then I could install.
+_Option 2:_

+Go into your Android SDK, delete all the platforms and re-install them using hte SDK Setup tool	(SDK Setup.exe).
+This will recreate the platforms with the correct folder structure / naming.

+##### _End Legacy Comments_

 Now install the Android JAR with:

     $ mvn install -Dandroid.sdk.path=/path/to/your/android/sdk/root